 Environmental engagement involves everything about the learning experience except for the learner themselves.
-So, it includes the other learners, the facilitator, the virtual platform and the technology.
-It also includes background noise, distracting virtual backgrounds and anything going on in their own physical environment (such as colleagues, pets or email notifications).
+It includes the other learners, the facilitator, the virtual platform, and the technology.
+It also includes background noise, distracting virtual backgrounds, and anything going on in their own physical environment (such as colleagues, pets, or email notifications).

-We know that curiosity improves learning and memory, so we know that it’s important to engage our learners intellectually.
-When learners are engaged in a way that allows them to make real-life connections with the content we know they’ll be much more likely to apply that learning back at work.
+Since we know that curiosity improves learning and memory, we know that it’s important to engage our learners intellectually.
+When learners are engaged in a way that allows them to make real-life connections with the content, we know they’ll be much more likely to apply that learning back at work.
 Learners are intellectually engaged when they really want to know the answer to something or master the skills being taught.
 They see a reason why they should learn the content and are accountable for their own learning.

-Without intellectual engagement, without that need to know, learners will quickly tune out – especially in a virtual class where it’s easier to switch to answering emails.
-When learners are not intellectually engaged, they’ll be much less likely to participate so their environmental engagement will dip and there won’t be a need for them to be emotionally engaged either.
+Without intellectual engagement, without that need to know, learners will quickly tune out–especially in a virtual class where it’s easier to switch to answering emails.
+When learners are not intellectually engaged, they’ll be much less likely to participate.
+Their environmental engagement will dip and there won’t be a need for them to be emotionally engaged either.

-How is the InQuire Engagement Framework Different to what we’ve been doing?
+How Is the InQuire Engagement Framework Different from What We’ve Been Doing?

-Much of the research behind the InQuire Engagement Framework™ affirmed that we have already been engaging learners in the virtual classroom for years, so how is it different?
+Much of the research behind the InQuire Engagement Framework™ affirmed that we have already been engaging learners in the virtual classroom for years.
+But how is it different?
 I've got three opinions.

 We’ve always intuitively known that introductions are a good thing at the start of a learning program, but we’ve not always been able to explain why.
 Now that we understand the role emotional engagement plays, we can better understand that introductions help our learners connect with each other and feel more comfortable contributing in class.

-- It’s not about us.
+It’s not about us.
 Most training professionals will incorporate activities that they themselves enjoy and avoid the ones they dislike.
-If you like to be able to speak up whenever you like, you’re more likely to expect your learners to do that, which means you might not always hear from the quieter learners in your class.
-But, it’s not about us.
+If you like to be able to speak up whenever you like, you’re more likely to expect your learners to do that too, which means you might not always hear from the quieter learners in your class.
+But it’s not about us.
 It’s about the learners and what is right for them.
-We know that environmentally engaged learners know exactly how and when to contribute during a class, so we know that it is important to always tell learners how to respond.
+Because we know that environmentally engaged learners know exactly how and when to contribute during a class, we know that it is important to always tell learners how to respond.

-- It makes evaluations fair.
+It makes evaluations fair.
 The InQuire Engagement Framework™ leads to consistency across the whole instructional team which allows for true evaluation of the training.
 If the learner experience is not consistent and we’re not seeing results, then we don’t know for sure whether the lack of results is because of the training or not.
 With the InQuire Engagement Framework™, we know our designs are detailed and consistent.
-We know that every learner will have had the same experience in terms of activities they’ve participated in, so we know that if some learners are unable to transfer that learning into their work, and others can, it’s not due to the training.
+We know that every learner will have had the same experience in terms of activities they’ve participated in, and we know that if some learners are unable to transfer that learning into their work, and others can, it’s not due to the training.
 With the InQuire Engagement Framework™ we know that our facilitation teams are keeping learners engaged so that they leave training having had the experience our designers intended.
-Our Producers support the Facilitators to ensure engagement across all three dimensions too.
+Our producers support the facilitators to ensure engagement across all three dimensions.

 How to Apply the Framework in Your Virtual Classroom Design & Delivery